The Apostle Paul tells us succinctly that we are ambassadors for Christ:

 And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people (Revelation 14:6).

-So after 2000 years, it is still beautiful to watch the church as it literally circles the globe performing the duties of heaven’s embassy.
+So after two thousand years, it is still beautiful to watch the church as it literally circles the globe performing the duties of heaven’s embassy.

 Our responsibility, as ambassadors for Christ, is to represent Jesus in our community, our town, or our city; to minister to people and bring them to a place of refuge in Jesus Christ.
 Just like a person who is in charge of an embassy in a foreign country must represent that country, the Christian must represent heaven and the Lord.
 The church must be a place where the joy of the Lord abounds.
 The Word of God clearly declares: